M.2 vs NVMe: One Article Is Enough for You to Understand SSD - Qiling

 Recommended for New generation desktop and laptops.
 Old Computers

-From this table, you can see that NVMe SSD outperforms SATA SSD in various aspects.
-NVMe SSD applies a more advanced protocol, has a higher transfer rate, and has a faster speed.
-In general, NVMe SSD is a more recommended option.
+The table shows that NVMe SSD outperforms SATA SSD in various aspects, with NVMe SSD applying a more advanced protocol, having a higher transfer rate, and a faster speed overall, making it a more recommended option.

 NVMe vs SSD: Is NVMe Faster Than SSD?